chrischongyj/daily-news/docs/index.md

 **[In 1995, a Netscape employee wrote a hack in 10 days that now runs the Internet](https://arstechnica.com/gadgets/2025/12/in-1995-a-netscape-employee-wrote-a-hack-in-10-days-that-now-runs-the-internet/)**
 *tech* · 2025-12-04 · **Imp 5/5** — Entities: Netscape, JavaScript

-JavaScript, initially developed by a Netscape employee in 1995, has become essential for the interactive web, significantly influencing web development and user experience over the past three decades.
+JavaScript, initially developed by a Netscape employee in 1995, has become essential for the interactive web, serving as its foundational technology over the past 30 years.

 **[Admins and defenders gird themselves against maximum-severity server vuln](https://arstechnica.com/security/2025/12/admins-and-defenders-gird-themselves-against-maximum-severity-server-vulnerability/)**
 *tech* · 2025-12-03 · **Imp 5/5** — Entities: React, open source software, server security